Do you want your ad here?

 Windows instructions:

-Step 2: Set JAVA_HOME and PATH
+Step 2: Set JAVA_HOME, JEXTRACT_HOME and PATH environment variables

-c:\> set JAVA_HOME=<unzipped_dir>\jdk-19
+c:\> set JAVA_HOME=<path to JDK>

-c:\> set PATH=%JAVA_HOME%\bin;%PATH%
+c:\> set PATH=%JAVA_HOME%\bin;%JEXTRACT_HOME/bin%;%PATH%

 Note: To make environment variables permanent on the Windows platform do the following: